 Be kind to yourself and to those around you.
 Make your mental wellbeing a priority, take time for yourself, fill your cup first so you can support those around you.
 Being mindful and present in the moment, recognising your emotions is a good place to start.
 The pages below share tools and resources that will help you develop mindfulness and other ways to support your mental wellbeing.

-Aroha nui, Kathie and Janine
+Aroha nui, Janine, Tash and Deidre

 Quick links for coping with COVID-19 stress and anxiety